Loss of Productivity Claims in Construction – Success or Failure?

 Because the contractor took the time to set up the project with sensible cost codes and kept detailed and contemporaneous data on the impacts as they occurred, the author was able to perform a detailed and well-supported productivity analysis.

-Although outside the scope of this article, it is important to note that expert testimony is an important factor when pursuing a productivity claim.
-Courts, as well as United States and international arbitrations, look to construction expert analysis as described above when considering a productivity claim and its validity.
+Although outside the scope of this article, it is important to note that dispute expert witness testimony is an important factor when pursuing a productivity claim.
+Courts, as well as the United States and international arbitrations, look to construction expert analysis as described above when considering a productivity claim and its validity.

 2.2 PROJECT NO. 2